grafana/beyla/docs/sources/config/index.md

 /opt/app/server
 ```

-Then the eBPF-autoinstrumentation tool will match indistinctly one of the above processes.
+Then the eBPF auto-instrumentation tool will match indistinctly one of the above processes.
 To avoid this
 issue, you should be as concrete as possible about the value of.
 For example, `EXECUTABLE_NAME=/opt/app/server`
 or just `EXECUTABLE_NAME=/server`.